Roof Decking Replacement is not something you often think about.

 Plywood:

-CDX Plywood is one of the most popular brands of plywood used by roofing contractors for roof sheathing.
-It is an incredible roofing material that provides great durability.
+CDX Plywood is one of the most popular brands used by roofing contractors for roof sheathing.
+It is an excellent roofing material that provides great durability.
 It has a protective layer that is resistant to excess moisture, stopping the potential for water damage.
-CDX Plywood on the other hand is comparatively lower in price, very cost-effective for your entire roof!
+CDX Plywood on the other hand, is comparatively lower in price, very cost-effective for your entire roof!

 Plank: